itinstructor/MeowFactsAPI_Library_CSharp/README.md

 # MeowFactsAPI Library CSharp
-A small Library (dll) to access the MeowFacts API
+A small C# Library (dll) to access the MeowFacts API.
 ### Overview
 - This library converts the MeowFactsAPI at https://meowfacts.herokuapp.com into JSON.
 - The library converts the incoming JSON to C# objects with properties for easy interaction in C# projects.